Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Related work

-Poisoning attacks aim to insert malicious samples into training datasets, thereby compromising the ability of the resulting models \cite{biggio2012poisoning,Biggio2017WildPT,Jagielski2018ManipulatingML,Liu2018TrojaningAO}.
-Huang et al. \cite{huang2021unlearnable} first proposed a method for calculating perturbations by minimizing empirical risk, which impedes the models' ability to extract valuable information from images.
-Fu et al. \cite{fu2022robust} made a more robust improvement by minimizing adversarial training loss to obtain a more robust set of unlearnable examples.
-He et al. \cite{he2024sharpnessaware} proposed Sharpness-Aware Data Poisoning Attack (SAPA) to address the limited effectiveness of existing data poisoning attacks in the face of the uncertainty in the retraining process of deep neural networks, by leveraging the sharpness of the loss landscape of DNNs to optimize the poisoning effect and enhance the effectiveness and versatility of data poisoning attacks.
+Poisoning attacks aim to insert malicious samples into training datasets, thereby compromising the ability of the resulting models \citep{biggio2012poisoning,Biggio2017WildPT,Jagielski2018ManipulatingML,Liu2018TrojaningAO}. \citet{EM} first proposed a method for calculating perturbations by minimizing empirical risk, which impedes the models' ability to extract valuable information from images. \citet{REM} made a more robust improvement by minimizing adversarial training loss to obtain a more robust set of unlearnable examples.
 However, previous poisoning attacks directly compromised the integrity of the models, making it easy for us to detect anomalies in the model's performance on the validation set during the training phase, which then allows us to take defensive measures.
 In this paper, we identify a form of deferred poisoning that appears normal during the model training phase yet renders the poisoned model extremely vulnerable.
 This kind of stealthiness can mislead researchers, thereby posing a serious threat to their work.